clairew/tapl/hw/hw6.md

 Inductive cases:
 - Lambda - By IH the subsequent calls that pass the initial fresh variable generator will not contain variables that aren't in the typing context or term.
 Variable generator is then passed on to subsequent calls.
 - App - By IH, the subsequent calls that pass the initial fresh variable generator will not contain variables that aren't in the typing context or term.
 The head of the fresh variable generator is used for the new constraint, and the subsequence sequence of the fresh variable generator is passed onto subsequent calls.

+#### Completeness -  If  $\Gamma$ ⊢ t:T |X C, then there is some permutation F of the names in X such that then $\Gamma$ ⊢F t:T |$\emptyset$ C

+Induction on typing derivations.

+Base cases:
+- Constants - constants don't involve variables, nothing to rename.
+No constraints are generated.
+Thus any permutation F would satisfy the completeness property.
+- Var - There is a typing context lookup and the constraint set is empty.
+No new variables are introduced into the typing context.

+Inductive cases
+- Lambda - By IH there exists permutation F in the fresh variable generator, such that all constraints can be satisfied.
+The fresh variable generator is passed onto subsequent calls.
+- App - By IH for t1 and t2, both have permutations from the fresh variable generator that satisfy their constraints.
+Then the combined permutation satisfies all constraints.

 ### 22.4.6
 ```